cloudaware/compliance-policies/ce/ca/azure/sql-database/server-microsoft-entra-authentication/description.md

 ### From Azure Portal

 1. Go to `SQL servers`.
-2. For each SQL server, click on `Microsoft Entra admin` under the Settings section.
+2. For each SQL server, under `Settings`, click `Microsoft Entra ID`.
-3. Ensure that a value has been set for `Admin Name` under the `Microsoft Entra admin` section.
+3. Under `Microsoft Entra admin`, ensure a value has been set for `Admin Name`.

 ### From Azure CLI